How Do I Get Proof of Health Insurance For Taxes?

 Learn more from the IRS:

-In states that require health insurance, you may still receive a copy of your 1095-B to include in your state's income tax return.
+In states that require health insurance, you may still get a copy of your 1095-B to include in your state's income tax return.
 The insurance company may also send the paperwork directly to the state.

 Form 1095-C